QTC-UMD/dds-sweeper/README.md

 | Single Stepping | 4 $\mu s$ | 6  $\mu s$ | 8  $\mu s$ | 10 $\mu s$ |
 | Sweep Mode      | 8 $\mu s$ | 12 $\mu s$ | 16 $\mu s$ | 20 $\mu s$ |

 - The number of instructions you can store in the table depends on the type of sweep being performed and the number of channels being used.
-Note that these values were determined empirically were obtained with a `MAX_SIZE` of 243 KB.
-They can be reobtained with the testing notebook `instruction-tests.ipynb` which should be rerun with any large changes to the firmware's memory footprint.
+The table below was obtained with a total allocated RAM of 243 KB:

 | Table Mode                  | 1 Channel | 2 Channel | 3 Channel | 4 Channel |
 |-----------------------------|-----------|-----------|-----------|-----------|